 The physio checks the pelvic floor by observing a kegel and a cough.
 A kegel is when they’ll ask you to squeeze your muscles as if you were to stop the flow of urine.
-A physio will also ask you to bear down, meaning to push out like you were going to pass gas.
-They’ll also feel externally to see if there are any tight spots.
+A physio will also ask you to bear down, meaning to push out like you would pass gas.
+They’ll also feel externally for any tight spots.

 If allowed, the therapist will internally assess the muscles with a glove and lubricant to determine if everything needs adjustment.
-With all of these various tests, the therapist will determine the following route for your physical therapy process and what needs to be done.
+With all of these various tests, the therapist will evaluate the following route for your physical therapy process.

 Generally speaking, whenever someone brings up the notion of seeking help, most people challenge trying to fix whatever the issue might be.
-This is especially the case with pelvic floor issues since it’s not common knowledge compared to other ailments such as the common cold or feeling fatigued.
+This is especially the case with pelvic floor issues since it’s not common knowledge compared to other ailments such as the common cold or fatigue.

-In any case, every great physical therapist suggests seeing a physio in case you’re encountering pain while urinating or when the bladder is full, pee spillage when coughing, sniffling, or laughing, and a compelling impulse to pee yet feeling unable to relieve the bladder.
+In any case, every great physical therapist suggests seeing a physio if you’re encountering pain while urinating or when the bladder is full, pee spillage when coughing, sniffling or laughing, and a compelling impulse to pee yet feeling unable to relieve the bladder.

 There are many examples and reasons someone should seek out a physical therapist.
 Not only is it especially critical for someone’s overall longevity, ignoring the issues will only make the entire ordeal significantly worse for an individual.
 Seek a physiotherapist if you experience the following:

 - Low Back Pain

 - Postpartum Care